 Drospirenone-Ethinyl Estradiol works to prevent pregnancy by stopping ovulation and interfering with fertilization of an egg.
-Our team at Nurx can prescribe Drospirenone-Ethinyl Estradiol for as low as $0 with insurance or as little as $20 without insurance.
+Our team at Nurx can prescribe Drospirenone-Ethinyl Estradiol at special request, or can offer the generic equivalent Nikki for as low as $0 with insurance or as little as $20 without insurance.

 How Does Drospirenone-Ethinyl Estradiol Work?

 Drospirenone-Ethinyl Estradiol is a tablet that is taken at the same time each day.
 A blister pack of Drospirenone-Ethinyl Estradiol contains 24 active tablets and 4 inactive tablets, which can mean a shorter period.